matomo-org/developer-documentation/docs/form-analytics/faq.md

 The second parameter should reference either the form element that was converted, or any element within that form.

-Often you might reload the page, or redirect a user to another page when a form submit happens.
-In this case, you can track a form conversion by specifying the forms' `name` and `id` manually like this:
+Often when a form submit occurs you might reload the page or redirect a user to another page.
+In this case, you can manually track a form conversion by specifying the forms' `name` and `id` like this:

 ```js
 _paq.push(['FormAnalytics::trackFormConversion', 'cloudloginName', 'loginId']);